Countly/countly-sdk-documentation/android/next.md

   17).
 </p>
 <p>
-  To examine example integrations please have a look
+  To examine the example integrations please have a look
   <a href="#h_01HND059CTVC4QBVMB6P4CSVE7">here</a>.
 </p>
 <h1 id="h_01HAVQDM5SZRDX323EDDTNNMEF">Adding the SDK to the Project</h1>